Act of Parliament (United Kingdom): European law

-It is said that "Acts of Parliament are no longer sovereign but can be overruled if they are incompatible with European Laws", as was the case in Thoburn.
+It was said that "Acts of Parliament are no longer sovereign but can be overruled if they are incompatible with European Laws", as was the case in Thoburn.

 However, by virtue of express repeal in the European Union (Withdrawal) Act 2018, the UK has now left the European Union and this ceased to be the case when the Brexit transition period ended, on 31 December 2020.

 Devolved statutes

 Parliament has also devolved significant powers to the Northern Ireland Assembly, Scottish Parliament and Senedd Cymru.
 Because of its sovereignty, it is free to overrule or even abolish these institutions (a recent instance when it did was the Northern Ireland (Executive Formation etc) Act 2019).
 However, this is unlikely in practice, in part because of the Sewel convention, a constitutional convention, which is now partly statutorised.

 Secondary legislation

 Secondary legislation, otherwise known as delegated legislation, are devolved powers, primarily given to ministers.